cucapra/pollen/slow_odgi/README.md

 S	1	A
 S	2	TTT
 S	3	G
-P	x_inv	3-,2+,1-	*
+P	x_inv	3-,2+,1-	*			// changed in place
 P	y	1+,2+	*
 L	1	+	2	+	0M
+L	1	+	2	-	0M
 L	2	+	1	-	0M		// new
 L	2	+	3	+	0M
 L	3	-	2	+	0M		// new

 ```
 That is,
 1. Any paths that were traversing their segments _more backwards than forwards_ have been flipped.
-Note that this is _weighted_, which is why the single `2-` in path `x` is enough to justify flipping path `x`.
+Note that this is _weighted_ by sequence length, which is why the single `2-` in path `x` is enough to justify flipping path `x`.
 The flipping involves flipping the sign of each step the path traverses and also reversing the path's list of steps.
 2. Those paths that have just been fllipped have had `_inv` added to their names.
 3. Links have been added in support of the newly flipped paths.